oxigraph/oxigraph/js/README.md

 The [The Rust Wasm Book](https://rustwasm.github.io/docs/book/) is a great tutorial to get started.

-To build the JavaScript bindings, just run `wasm-pack build`, to run the tests of the JS bindings written in JS just do a usual `npm test`.
+To build the JavaScript bindings, run `wasm-pack build`, to run the tests of the JS bindings written in JS run `npm test`.